derekchan/PgPhp/README.md

 A pure PHP PostgreSQL connector that works - sometimes you just need a quick and dirty way to connect to PostgreSQL, but for any reasons you do not have access to the native driver, and you do not care about performance.

+_Currently only works in Linux / UNIX-like environment as it depends on "/usr/bin/hexdump"_

 ### Usage

 See [examples.php](examples.php)